Coherent states in mathematical physics: Barut–Girardello coherent states

 Depending on the exact values of the quantities $\varepsilon_n$, these two operators, together with the identity $I$ and all their commutators, could generate a wide range of algebras including various types of deformed quantum algebras.
 The term 'nonlinear', as often applied to these generalized coherent states, comes again from quantum optics where many such families of states are used in studying the interaction between the radiation field and atoms, where the strength of the interaction itself depends on the frequency of radiation.
-Of course, these coherent states will not in general have either the group theoretical or the minimal uncertainty properties of the CCS (there might have more general ones).
+Of course, these coherent states will not in general have either the group theoretical or the minimal uncertainty properties of the CCS (they might have more general ones).